California homeless advocate: 'We're moving way too slowly' - KVIA

 “The urgency of this, and the urgency to get people inside, now more than ever cannot be overstated,” she said.
 “We’re moving way too slowly.”

-In San Francisco, some supervisors want more aggressive action to move people off the streets, while the mayor is focusing on people already in shelters or those showing symptoms.
-The city moved 123 people showing symptoms or awaiting test results into hotel rooms but didn’t get thermometers for shelters until last week.
+Some San Francisco supervisors want more aggressive action to move people off the streets, while the mayor is focusing on people already in shelters or those showing symptoms.

 “We have the hotel rooms, we have the money, we have the staffing. … Why wouldn’t we do this right now and save thousands of lives?”
 Supervisor Hillary Ronen said Thursday.

-Mayor London Breed says it’s not so easy in a population where many struggle with mental illness or addictions and need heavy support services.
-Skilled workers are needed to staff the facilities.
-Some homeless are afraid of losing their belongings or their freedom.
+Mayor London Breed says it’s not so easy in a population where many struggle with mental illness or addictions.

-Bee is the founder of a grassroots collective called The Village that administers to roughly 40 Oakland homeless encampments.
+Needa Bee is the founder of a grassroots collective that administers to roughly 40 Oakland homeless encampments.
 They’ve been asking for donations of lemons and vinegar to sanitize hands since bleach and Lysol are so hard to get, distributing raw garlic for an immune boost, and collecting aloe plants to make hand sanitizer.

 Compass Family Shelter raised private money to pay for a six-night hotel stay for a family who had to leave a shelter while waiting for their daughter’s COVID-19 test results, which were negative.
 The family left Monday and can’t be reached.